AssistAI-Labs/.github/profile/README.md

 - **Python**: For backend development and algorithm implementation.
 - **NLP (Natural Language Processing)**: For understanding and processing user commands.
 - **Simulations**: For testing and developing robot behaviors in a virtual environment.

+## Vision

+Our vision is to create a world where household management is completely automated, allowing people to focus on what truly matters.
+By leveraging cutting-edge AI and robotics technology, we aim to provide solutions that enhance quality of life, particularly for busy professionals and elderly individuals.

+## Contact

+For any inquiries, please contact us at: